-Summer in North Texas brings lots of fun—swimming, travel, endless sunny days.
+Summer in North Texas brings lots of fun—swimming, travel, and endless sunny days.
 But, all that sunshine also results in extremely hot weather, which can lead to increased utility bills—and higher demand on the Texas electric grid.
 Consider taking steps now to help control your energy usage at home and work.
 You could lower your bills AND help conserve energy.
 That makes sense for you and for your neighbors!

 So, what can you do to reduce usage?